mortenschioler/squarity/README.md

 # `squarity`: A simple chess vision trainer
-> :warning: This application is still in pre-release.
+> ⚠️ This application is still in pre-release, i.e. it is not yet available in a finished state.

+## Frameworks and technology
+squarity is a Single Page Application (SPA) written in ClojureScript and uses Reagent and Re-Frame compiled with shadow-cljs through npm (requires `java`).
+TailwindCSS is used for CSS.
+It is a pure front-end application.

+The application is hosted on Azure, in a personal Free tier account belonging to @mortenschioler.
+Continuous deployment is set up using GitHub Actions.
+The GitHub Actions workflow is defined in `.github/workflows/workflow.yml`.

+The application can be accessed at https://gray-bush-02ba41903.1.azurestaticapps.net/.
+A nicer subdomain name is TODO.

-## Available Scripts
+## Node Scripts

 ### Start App

-This will compile the app in development mode, and watch for any changes in your code.
+This will compile the app in development mode, and watch for any changes in the code and Tailwind classes.
 Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

 ```
 npm start
 ```

-This operation creates a `.shadow-cljs` folder in your project folder.
+This operation creates a `.shadow-cljs` folder in the project folder.

 ### Build Release Version of App